CSS Minifier – Speed Up Your Site with Optimized CSS

 Before:

-/* This sets the background color */
+/* This is a background color */

 body {